What is Net Promoter Score?

 ‘Promoters recommend Rackspace to their friends, becoming an extension of our salesforce.
 Customers who are promoters are also more proﬁtable, staying with us longer and buying more of our services….
 The creation of loyal promoters not only reduces customer acquisition costs, it improves retention rates and inspires Rackers [employees].
 We have witnessed these results ﬁrst hand.‘

-3. High NPS is key to growth
+3. High Net Promoter Score is key to growth

 As the title of the inaugural article on NPS would suggest (The One Number You Need To Grow), NPS is key to growth.